Softwarovy-projekt/Documentation/README.md

 #### String

 String is a built-in reference type in the CLI.
 It may seem that we can treat strings like an ordinary object, but CLI exposes several differences between objects and strings.
-Strings have specialised instructions for installations.
+Strings have specialized instructions for installations.
 Object is instantiated using the `NEWOBJ` op code, yet the string uses the `LDSTR` opcode.
 After that, we may treat it like an ordinary object.
 We will have to be able to parse and interpret the source code if the standard library where the `String` class is defined.
 It also includes two important fields - length and an array of characters.
 Those two